gretacappello/CORHI_X/README.md

 If you need a reference for the tool, please contact me!

 CORHIX has also an online version that you could try here: https://corhix.streamlit.app/

+If you find some problems installing the tool you can look at the https://github.com/gretacappello/CORHI_X/issues  or you can drop me an email!